muilyang12/WebGPU-Study/README.md

 - TypeScript
 - WebGPU
-- Webpack for bundling, transpiling TypeScript to JavaScript.
+- Webpack for bundling and transpiling TypeScript to JavaScript.
 - gl-matrix for matrix calcualtion
 - HTML/CSS